-Sexual exploitation involves an individual or group of adults taking advantage of the vulnerability of an individual or groups of children or young people.
-Victims can be boys or girls.
+Victims of CSE can be boys or girls.
 Children and young people are often unwittingly drawn into sexual exploitation through the offer of friendship and care, gifts, drugs, alcohol and sometimes accommodation.
 Sexual exploitation is a serious crime and can have a long-lasting adverse impact on a child's physical and emotional health.
-It may also be linked to the trafficking of children.
+It may also be linked to other criminal activity including trafficking and illegal drugs.
+Drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.